 Sample Certificate of Insurance with separate Endorsement sheet

 CASH DEPOSIT/SURETY BOND

-Depending on the type and scope of the work, the City may require surety bonds and/or cash deposit to guarantee completion of quality work and to provide one-year warranty.
+Depending on the type and scope of work or improvement to be constructed within the City street or right of way under the Encroachment Permit, the City may require the Permittee to submit surety bonds and/or cash deposit for 100% of the cost of the proposed work to guarantee completion of the work, and to provide for a one-year warranty.

 - Encroachment Permit will be issued with General Conditions and/or Special Conditions.

 - Traffic Control Plans are required and shall be approved by City’s Traffic Engineer.
-Traffic Control Plans shall be in compliance with the latest California Manual on Uniform Traffic Control Devices (CA MUTCD).
+Traffic Control Plans shall be in compliance with the latest California Manual of Uniform Traffic Control Devices (CA MUTCD).